CoolBeansProgramming/CoolBeansProgramming/README.md

 As an analyst in the banking industry, I use data to deliver actionable insights to better help customers and executives.
 Being able to analyze large and complex data to solve problems is very rewarding!

-In my current role, I primarily use Microsoft Excel and Tableau but have also learned other skills through self-teaching and academic coursework.
+In my current role, I primarily use Microsoft Excel, Tableau, and SQL but have also learned other skills through self-teaching and academic coursework.

 ## Skills